Kennesaw, Georgia: Education

 Public schools are operated by the Cobb County School District.

-Elementary schools include Big Shanty Intermediate., Bullard, Chalker, Hayes, Kennesaw, and Lewis.
+Elementary schools include Big Shanty Intermediate, Bullard, Chalker, Hayes, Kennesaw, and Lewis.

 Middle schools include Awtrey, Lost Mountain, McClure, Palmer, and Pine Mountain.

 High schools include Harrison High School, Kennesaw Mountain, North Cobb, and Kennesaw Charter Science & Math Academy.

 Private schools include Sunbrook Academy at Legacy Park, Sunbrook Academy at Stilesboro, and Mount Paran Christian School.

-Kennesaw State University is located within the city and is part of the University System of Georgia.
+Kennesaw State University is located near the city and is part of the University System of Georgia.

 Sports

 In 2016, the Atlanta Blaze of Major League Lacrosse spent their first year of play as an expansion franchise with home games at Fifth Third Bank Stadium on the campus of Kennesaw State University.
 The team relocated in 2019.